dhellmann/pymotw/PyMOTW/time/index.rst

 :Purpose: Functions for manipulating clock time.
 :Python Version: 1.4 or earlier

-The time module exposes C library functions for manipulating dates and times.
+The :mod:`time` module exposes C library functions for manipulating dates and times.
 Since it is tied to the underlying C implementation, some details (such as the start of the epoch and maximum date value supported) are platform-specific.
 Refer to the library documentation for complete details.

 Wall Clock Time
 ===============

-One of the core functions of the time module is time.time(), which returns the number of seconds since the start of the epoch as a floating point value.
+One of the core functions of the :mod:`time` module is :func:`time()`, which returns the number of seconds since the start of the epoch as a floating point value.

 .. include:: time_time.py
     :literal:
     :start-after: #end_pymotw_header

 Although the value is always a float, actual precision is platform-dependent.

 ::

     $ python time_time.py
     The time is: 1205079300.54

 The float representation is useful when storing or comparing dates, but not as useful for producing human readable representations.
-For logging or printing time time.ctime() can be more useful.
+For logging or printing time :func:`ctime()` can be more useful.

 .. include:: time_ctime.py
     :literal:
     :start-after: #end_pymotw_header

-Here the second output line shows how to use ctime() to format a time value other than the current time.
+Here the second output line shows how to use :func:`ctime()` to format a time value other than the current time.

 ::